 - Ensuring that a safe number of officers are requested and advising the Off-Duty Work Detail of major concerns and changes to the job information.

-- Reporting of all hous worked on all off-duty coordinated and ensuring the actual hours worked are reflected in the "CAD Off-Duty Job Log" system.
+- Quarterly reporting of all hours worked on all permanent jobs coordinated and ensuring the actual hours worked are reflected on the Coordinator's Quarterly Report Form.

 Officers working off-duty are responsible for the following: